Puppet Forge Premium Content

 You need a Forge user account to configure access to Premium content.
 If you don't have one yet, you can sign up for a Forge account now.
 Generally speaking, you should create a company account, rather than tying your personal account to Premium access.
 If your company publishes Forge content, then you might consider using that same account to access Premium content.

-Once you have your account, ensure that you're logged in and generate a new API token.
+Once you have your account, ensure that you're logged in and generate a new API token using the button at the bottom of your profile.
 Give the token a name like "Premium content" and save it somewhere safe.
 You will not be able to view the full token again, but you can list or revoke existing tokens at the bottom of your Forge account's profile settings page.

 This token (or any other token attached to your account) is the token to your ability to access content and updates.
 Any content subscriptions you purchase, either before or after creating this token, will grant access to the modules it refers to.